10 Best Easy Hikes in Sedona [2025]

 My first couple of times on the trail were cutting through to access rock climbing routes, but I quickly learned how beautiful the entire Sugarloaf area of the Coconino National Forest is for hiking.

-The parking lot is small so I recommend arriving early in the morning or later in the afternoon during high season.
+The parking lot is small so I recommend arriving early in the morning or later in the afternoon during the high season.

 During the low season in the winter, you should find a parking space at any time.
 No parking pass is required to park in this lot.

-Teacup Trail to Coffeepot Rock
+3. Teacup Trail to Coffeepot Rock

 Teacup Trail to Coffepot Rock